Moffein/SniperClassic/Release/README.md

 	*Being a projectile attack and lacking piercing is already enough of a downside to this skill.
 Lower bullet drop should make this more reliable at long range.*

 - Steady Aim
-	- All primaries can now headshot for an extra 50% TOTAL damage while scoped.
+	- All primaries can now headshot for an extra 50% TOTAL damage when fully charged.
+		- This can stack with crits.
+		- Extra charge from Backup Mags is considered as overcharging your weapon beyond full charge.
 	- Now remembers zoom level between stages.

-	*I've always wanted Sniper to be able to headshot things from the start.*
+	*I've always wanted Sniper to be able to headshot things from the start.
+Headshots are restricted to full-charge so that there needs to be an explicit choice between fast uncharged shots or big charged headshots, which helps differentiate him from Railgunner's quickscope-focused gameplay.*

-- Spotter
+- Spotter: FEEDBACK
-	- Tweaked indicator visuals.
+	- Indicator no longer rotates.
 	- Fixed target display size not scaling with screen resolution.
 	- Target display now is located inside the target's Weak Point.
+	- Reduced damage from 60% -> 50%

+	*Reverted to the damage used in earlier versions since headshot damage gets transfered.*

 `1.1.3`